Edward Headlam Greenhow: Life and career

 Greenhow was returning to his home at Reigate on the afternoon of 22 April 1888 - after attending to his duties as medical officer to the Pensions Commutation Board - when, while at Charing Cross Station, he died suddenly.

 Family

 Greenhow married, in 1842, the widow of Mr. W. Barnard, by whom he had one son, Lincoln College, Oxford University graduate the Rev. E. Greenhow, vicar of Earsdon.
-She died in 1857, and in 1862 he married the second daughter of Joseph Hume, M.P., by whom he had two daughters.
+She died in 1857, and in 1862 he married secondly to Eliza, daughter of Joseph Hume, M.P., by whom he had two daughters.
+Allan Octavian Hume was his brother-in-law.

 Frances Lupton (née Greenhow), who worked to open up educational opportunities for women, was his first cousin.

 Service at the Middlesex

 Excerpt from the Record of the Services of the Honorary Staff at the Middlesex Hospital: